freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 980.1

 After all that, you can see the "insert row" commit from `main` was added to this branch before the two commits you made here.
 Now that this branch is up to date, you can continue working on it.
-Add a `rename` key to the `column`.
+Add a `rename` key to the `column` object.
 The value should look like this: `ALTER TABLE table_name RENAME COLUMN column_name TO new_name;`

 #### HINTS